 Throughout your years at York, you will work more confidently in becoming more independent in the lab.
 You’ll use intricate equipment for cool projects such as knowing what lurks in one of Europe’s largest plastic-bottomed lakes located right in the heart of our campus! 🌊

 Networking with other green go-getters 🌿

-Every term is filled with exceptional speakers delivering weekly talks in the department regarding emerging topics and what research and work they carry out with their organisation they work in.
+Every term is filled with exceptional speakers delivering weekly talks regarding emerging topics and what research and work they carry out with their organisation they work in.
 This is a great way to investigate what employers are looking for in applicants and how to go about it.
 The seminars take place in a relaxed environment which is open to anyone (course and year) so make the most of these opportunities!
-If you can’t make it to the departmental seminars no worries.
-The department constantly advertises conferences.
+If you can’t make it to the seminars no worries.
+Environment constantly advertises conferences.
 For example, I attended the first British Ecological Society Conference which occurred in York!
 This was a great chance to see what other ecologists do first-hand.
 I got to know more about the conservation sector, which is an area I would like to pursue when I graduate.

 Finally, to summarise!
 I could talk all day about course I have chosen to study.
 In fact, being a course rep offers me the chance to do so 😛 All I can say is choosing to study at York was simply the best life decision I have made.
 I am so thankful to be part of a community where I have made everlasting memories.
 Environment is like my second family.
 Want to be part of something like this too?